-- 2.36 A Confirmation is a complete statement of the key economic terms and conditions of a trade plus a list of the required settlement addresses of the parties (their locations or those of their settlement agents as well as settlement account numbers).
+- 2.35 Once a transaction has been agreed, it is best practice for each party to verify that its understanding of the terms of the transaction is the same as that of the other party.
+A post-trade process of verification should be performed promptly after the execution of a contract, which means as soon as possible on the same day.
+Prompt same-day verification is required in order to provide the maximum opportunity to correct any mistakes made in recording the terms of a transaction or resolve any disagreements over the agreed terms, if necessary, by agreeing to terminate the transaction, as well as to assist in the detection of fraud.
+Such promptness is particularly essential in order to be able to verify the details of transactions requiring overnight settlement.
+The later that mistakes or disagreements are discovered, the more difficult and expensive it will be to repair and reprocess transactions.
+Until mistakes or disagreements are identified and addressed, the parties will be exposed to unexpected market and liquidity risks.
+Regulators are pressing for record-keeping to be accurate and complete on the transaction date, in order to improve risk management by firms and to allow more effective prudential supervision.
+Verification of the terms of a transaction can be done by means of Confirmation and, if necessary, affirmation.5 - 2.36 A Confirmation is a complete statement of the key economic terms and conditions of a trade plus a list of the required settlement addresses of the parties (their locations or those of their settlement agents as well as settlement account numbers).
 Parties will exchange Confirmations or, by agreement, only one will send a Confirmation to the other.
 The recipient of a Confirmation should match the information provided against his own records, identify any mistakes or misunderstandings and inform the sender.
 Confirmations therefore play a critical role in risk and operations management by ensuring that both parties to a trade have recorded an identical contract, that the trade settles in the right place and, by highlighting any disagreement at an early stage minimise the unexpected exposure and maximise the time to resolve the problem, if necessary, by cancellation. - 2.37 The GMRA envisages that one or both parties will generate and send a Confirmation to the other, and will do so promptly, in writing and (unless otherwise agreed) in English, using one of the forms of communication listed in the agreement (paragraph 14).
-Confirmations are an integral part of the contract between two parties and, unless promptly queried, constitute (together with the agreement) prima facie evidence of the terms and conditions of a new trade. - 2.38 Unless both parties exchange Confirmations, disagreements about the terms of a transaction will likely emerge too late to be resolved before the settlement date, creating uncertainty about the terms of the contract and the risk to which the parties are exposed.
-In contrast, where it has been agreed that Confirmations will be exchanged, any problem should automatically become
+Confirmations are an integral part of the contract between two parties and, unless promptly queried, constitute (together with the agreement) prima facie evidence of the terms and conditions of a new trade.